FAQs

 PhD psychologists are trained to assess, diagnose, and treat a wide range of mental health conditions, including complex cases, and are specially qualified in advanced psychological testing such as cognitive and personality assessments.
 Unlike psychiatrists, they do not prescribe medication, but they provide in-depth, evidence-based psychotherapy grounded in both research and clinical experience.

-Do you work with clients from different Canadian provinces?
+Do you practice with clients from different Canadian jurisdictions?

-Dr. Ward is licensed in Quebec and Ontario.
-However, due to various provincial regulations, she may be able to work with clients from other provinces as well.
-Please reach out and we can explore whether this is possible for your situation.
+At Reflect, Dr. Ward is licensed in Quebec and Ontario.
+However, due to various provincial regulations, she may be able to work with you if you are from a province outside of these regions.
+Please reach out and we can see if this is possible.

-The free 15-minute consult exists exactly for this moment.
-It's not a commitment to therapy; it's just a conversation to help you figure out if it might help.
+If you’ve tried therapy before, you may also have questions about how this will be similar or different.
+The free 15-minute consult exists exactly for these purposes .
+It's not a commitment to therapy; it's just a conversation to help you figure out if the psychotherapy services offered at Reflect Psychology are right for you at this time.

-An intake session is designed for you and Dr. Ward to get to know each other, and for her to gain a clear understanding of what brings you to therapy.
-She will ask you a range of questions about your current concerns, personal history, mental and physical health, relationships, and goals.
-It's also a chance for you to ask questions, learn about her approach, and discuss practical details like confidentiality and session structure.
-This process helps ensure your care is tailored to you, and that you feel comfortable moving forward together.
+An intake assessment is designed for you and Dr. Ward to get to know each other and for her to get a clear understanding of you and what brings you to therapy.
+She will ask you a wide variety of questions about your current concerns, personal history, mental and physical health, relationships, and goals for therapy.
+It’s also a chance for you to ask questions, learn about her approach to psychotherapy, and discuss practical details like confidentiality and session structure.
+This process helps ensure that your care is tailored to you and that you feel comfortable moving forward together.

 How long does therapy take?